 How much will it cost?

 The Windows 10 Fall creators Update is free for all those already running Windows 10.
-For those wanting to upgrade to Windows 10, you can purchase Windows 10 Home costs £119.99 and Windows 10 Pro costs £219.99, both from Microsoft's online store.
+For those wanting to upgrade to Windows 10, Windows 10 Home costs £119.99 and Windows 10 Pro costs £219.99, both of which can be bought at Microsoft's online store.

 Find your next job with computerworld UK jobs